Former Nokia software team unveils its first smartphone

-With just 70 employees and 11 million eurosin venture financing, Jolla joins a handful of boutique operating systems such as Ubuntu which together have less than a one-percent presence in the mobile phone market.
+With just 70 employees and 11 million euros ($14.11 million)in venture financing, Jolla joins a handful of boutique operating systems such as Ubuntu which together have less than a one-percent presence in the mobile phone market.

 Start-ups such as Jolla face a tough task breaking into the smartphone market.
 Google's Android operating system and Apple's iOS together account for 92 percent of all shipments, according to data from industry research firm IDC.